JosiahDavidson/multistrand-isothermalAmp/README.md

 specified (see `setup.cfg` for details).

 ### Linux
+ - Make sure the requirements above are installed on your host system.
  - `git clone` this repository into your workspace.
- - Run `pip install .` in the Multistrand directory.
+ - Run `pip install .` in the Multistrand source directory.

 ### macOS
+ - Make sure the requirements above are installed on your host system.
  - Install `xcode` commandline tools.
  - Install Python through `homebrew`.
  - Follow the Linux installation steps.